core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 1. The client configures an observation of the target resource.
 To this end, it relies on a CoAP endpoint used for messages having:

     - As source address and port number, the server address SRV_ADDR and port number SRV_PORT intended for accessing the target resource.
-These are specified by the CRI conveyed by the element 'tpi_server', within the 'tp_info' parameter in the informative response (see {{sssec-transport-specific-encoding}}).
+These are specified by the CRI conveyed by the element 'tpi_server', within the 'tp_info' parameter of the informative response (see {{sssec-transport-specific-encoding}}).

       If the port number is not present in the CRI, the client MUST use as SRV_PORT the default port number defined for the identified CoAP transport (e.g., the default port number is 5683 when the transport is CoAP over UDP).

     - As destination address and port number, the IP multicast address GRP_ADDR and port number GRP_PORT.
-These are specified by the CRI conveyed by a dedicated element of 'tpi_details', within the 'tp_info' parameter in the informative response.
+These are specified by the CRI conveyed by a dedicated element of 'tpi_details', within the 'tp_info' parameter of the informative response.
 In particular, when transporting CoAP over UDP, such an element is 'tpi_client' (see {{ssssec-udp-transport-specific}}).

       If the port number is not present in the CRI, the client MUST use as GRP_PORT the default port number defined for the identified CoAP transport (e.g., the default port number is 5683 when the transport is CoAP over UDP).

 2. The client rebuilds the phantom registration request as follows.

-   * The client uses the Token value T that is specified by a dedicated element of 'tpi_details' within the 'tp_info' parameter, in the informative response.
+   * The client uses the Token value T that is specified by a dedicated element of 'tpi_details', within the 'tp_info' parameter of the informative response.
 In particular, when transporting CoAP over UDP, such an element is 'tpi_token' (see {{ssssec-udp-transport-specific}}).

    * If the 'ph_req' parameter is not present in the informative response, the client uses the transport-independent information from its original Observe registration request.